 There is an intruder in our garden—the one called death.
 Our task is to determine whether his grin is the fiendish mask of a mortal enemy or the benign smile of a friend come to rescue us from this vale of tears.
 Should we greet him with strident protests or with open arms?

 The Bible describes death as an enemy.
 It is not the only enemy of the Christian, but it is described as the “last enemy.”
-In 1 Corinthians, Paul affirms that Christ will reign until He has put all enemies under His feet, and the last of those enemies will be death (15:25–26).
-It should be a great comfort to the believer to know that the one in whom he places his trust is Christus Victor.
+In 1 Corinthians, Paul affirms that Christ will reign until He has put all enemies under His feet, and the last of those enemies will be death (1 Cor.
+15:25–26).
+It should be a great comfort to the believer to know that the One in whom he places his trust is Christus Victor.
 We see this clearly in Hebrews, where the author describes Jesus as our archegos, or the “supreme champion” of His people.

 The champion motif is central not only to Hebrews but to the entire Bible.
 We think of the famous episode of the match between David and Goliath.
 The Israelites and Philistines had agreed that the outcome of their war would be determined not by a full confrontation of the armies but by a contest between champions who would represent each side.
 Goliath, the gigantic champion of the Philistines, struck terror into the hearts of the Jewish soldiers because he appeared invincible.
 No one volunteered to go up against him until the shepherd boy, David, stepped forward to assume the task.
 His conquest of Goliath was astonishing, but it pales into insignificance when placed alongside the victory of David’s greater Son, who was also David’s Lord and David’s champion.
 As David went up against the power of Goliath, Jesus went up against the power of Satan himself.

 Notice the link between Paul’s teaching in 1 Corinthians 15 and that found in Hebrews 2.

 First Corinthians 15:26–28 says: